 We recently completed a project for a mining client where the brief was to review critical spares.
 They had previously identified critical equipment.
 The manager assumed that the critical spares associated with his equipment would be in a register and the spares were being managed by supply.

-While in maintenance we feel we don’t have a lot of control, it is important for us to understand that we must trigger a demand signal (requirement) on supply to deliver the part.
-We should not just assume that supply know what parts we want and when we want them.
+While in maintenance we feel we don’t have a lot of control, we need to understand that we must trigger a demand signal (requirement) on supply to deliver the part.
+We should not just assume that supply knows what parts we want and when we want them.
 Our maintenance planners should use the asset strategy to help supply set the right stocking strategy.
 Avoid relying on inventory optimisation tools to do this.

-Our experience in relation to critical spares analysis has been to understand asset asset criticality first and foremost.
+Our experience concerning critical spares analysis has been to understand asset criticality first and foremost.
 This must be carried out over the entire reach of the operation.
 Then investigate the effectiveness of the asset management plans.
 Only then can we get control over our critical MRO spares.